simpleanalytics/docs/_docs/30_features/05-uniques.md

 ![](/images/referrer-visit.jpg)

-When a user lands on your website without visiting another website (direct visit) we will record it as a non unique visit:
+When a user lands on your website without visiting another website (direct visit) we will record it as a unique visit:

 ![](/images/direct-visit.jpg)